 Optional Attributes Type and Dimension Definition EnvFile string-scalar The full path name of the file that is sourced by the entry point scripts.
 This file contains the environment variables set by the user for the Oracle database server environment such as LD_LIBRARY_PATH, NLS_DATE_FORMAT, and so on.
 The syntax for the contents of the file depends on the login shell of Owner.
 File must be readable by Owner.
 The file must not contain any prompts for user input.
 Pfile string-scalar The name of the initialization parameter file of ASM instance with the complete path of the startup profile.
 You can also use the server parameter file.
 Create a one-line text initialization parameter file that contains only the SPFILE parameter.
 See the Oracle documentation for more information.
-See "Using the SPFILE in a VCS cluster" on page 219.
-MonitorOption integer-scalar Monitor options for the ASM instance.
-This attribute can take values 0 or 1.
-0-Process check monitoring (recommended)1-Health check monitoring You must set the value of this attribute as 1 to use the intentional offline functionality of the agent.
-Default = 0 See "Monitor options for the ASMInst agent" on page 33.
+See "Using the SPFILE in a VCS cluster" on page 211.
+DBAUser string-scalar The ASM user who has sysasm privileges to start or stop the ASM instance.
+DBAPword string-scalar Encrypted password for DBAUser.
+Encrypt passwords only when entering them using the command-line.
+Passwords must be encrypted using the VCS Encrypt utility.
+See "Encrypting Oracle database user and listener passwords" on page 76.